TRMM (Tropical Rainfall Measuring Mission)

 Surface echo peak to 7.5 km alt., 125 m interval, scan within ±3.5º

 The PR is a 128-element active phased array system.
 The transmitter/receiver consists of 128 Solid-State Power Amplifiers (SSPA) LNAs and PIN-diode phase shifters.
 Each transmitter/receiver element is connected to a 2 m slotted waveguide (WG) antenna (2 m x 2 m planar array).
 The PR uses a frequency-agility technique to obtain 64 independent samples (NS) with a single PRF of 2776 Hz, in which a pair of 1.6 µs pulses - having two different frequencies at 6 MHz apart from each other - are transmitted.
-There are 49 angle bins with the angle-bin interval of 0.71º over the swath width; 32 pairs of pulses are transmitted for each angle bin.
+There are 49 angle bins with an angle-bin interval of 0.71º over the swath width; 32 pairs of pulses are transmitted for each angle bin.
 55)

 13.796 and 13.802 GHz